bazelbuild/bazel/site/en/concepts/dependencies.md

 {% include "_buttons.html" %}

 A target `A` _depends upon_ a target `B` if `B` is needed by `A` at build or execution time.
-The _depends upon_ relation induces a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph){: .external}
+The _depends upon_ relation creates a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph){: .external}
-(DAG) over targets, and it is called a _dependency graph_.
+(DAG) of targets, and it is called a _dependency graph_.

-A target's _direct_ dependencies are those other targets reachable by a path of length 1 in the dependency graph.
-A target's _transitive_ dependencies are those targets upon which it depends via a path of any length through the graph.
+A target's _direct_ dependencies are other targets reachable by a path of length 1.
+A target's _transitive_ dependencies are graph targets with a path of any length.

-In fact, in the context of builds, there are two dependency graphs, the graph of _actual dependencies_ and the graph of _declared dependencies_.
-Most of the time, the two graphs are so similar that this distinction need not be made, but it is useful for the discussion below.
+For builds, there are two dependency graphs, the graph of _actual dependencies_ and the graph of _declared dependencies_.
+The two graphs are mostly similar.
+The difference is discussion below.

 ## Actual and declared dependencies {:#actual-and-declared-dependencies}

-A target `X` is _actually dependent_ on target `Y` if `Y` must be present, built, and up-to-date in order for `X` to be built correctly. _Built_ could mean generated, processed, compiled, linked, archived, compressed, executed, or any of the other kinds of tasks that routinely occur during a build.
+A target `X` is _actually dependent_ on target `Y` if `Y` must be present, built, and up-to-date in order for `X` to be built correctly. _Built_ means generated, compiled, linked, archived, compressed, executed, or processed with any of other kinds of build tasks.

-A target `X` has a _declared dependency_ on target `Y` if there is a dependency edge from `X` to `Y` in the package of `X`.
+A target `X` has a _declared dependency_ on target `Y` if there is a dependency route (edge) from `X` to `Y` in the package of `X`.

 For correct builds, the graph of actual dependencies _A_ must be a subgraph of the graph of declared dependencies _D_.
 That is, every pair of